Skip to main content

 Is a German bank account free?

-Yes — several banks offer genuinely free accounts.
-N26 Standard and C24 Smart have zero monthly fees with no conditions.
-DKB and ING are free if you deposit at least €700-1,000 per month.
-Traditional branch banks like Sparkasse charge €3-10 per month.
+N26 Standard and C24 Smart charge nothing with no conditions.
+DKB and ING are free if you deposit at least €700 to 1,000 per month.
+Branch banks like Sparkasse charge €3 to 10 monthly.

 Key Takeaways

-• You can open an account without Anmeldung — N26, bunq, and Wise accept you on day one
+• You can open an account without Anmeldung.
+N26, bunq, and Wise accept you on day one.

-• Get a credit card next — Start building your German credit history early
+• Get a credit card next.
+Start building your German credit history early.

 Save now and compare